-Have you read wordless picture books with your children or students?
+Have you wondered how to use wordless picture books with your children or students?
 Believe it or not, you can do many reading and writing activities to develop a child’s thinking, reading, writing, and emotional intelligence skills.
 I’m speaking from experience here — having used wordless book with all ages of students.

 As you read with your child, take turns narrating the story out loud.
-This is great for the youngest of readers who are getting the hang of how books and stories work.
+This is great for the youngest of readers who are getting the hang of how books and story structure work.
 Kids “read” the story as it unfolds in the illustrations.
-Using the picture clues is an essential reading strategy which will help beginning readers later on when reading text with picture support.
-And, this is also a great opportunity to develop new vocabulary as you narrate the story together.

-There are even more ways to use wordless picture books with all ages — including purposeful ways to teach specific skills.
-Get these ideas as a free download here.
+There are even more ways to use wordless picture books with all ages of children– including teaching specific skills to elementary-age children.

 - sequencing (beginning, middle, end)